-Islamic art encompasses the visual arts produced from the 7th century on wards by people who lived in the Muslim world.
+Islamic art encompasses the visual arts produced from the 7th century onwards by people who lived in the Muslim world.
 The similarities between art produced at widely different times and places in the Islamic world is the key feature of Islamic art.
-It includes calligraphy, painting, glass, ceramics, woodwork and textile.
+It encompasses a wide range of media that includes calligraphy, painting, ceramics, woodwork and textiles.

-It reflects the beliefs, culture and traditions of Islam.
-Typically Islamic art has focused on the depiction of calligraphy and interlacing patterns, rather than on figures, because it is feared by many Muslims that the depiction of the human form is idolatry and thereby a sin.
+It reflects the culture, beliefs and traditions of Islam.
+Typically Islamic art has focused on calligraphy and the use of interlacing patterns, rather than on figures, because it is believed by many Muslims that the depiction of the human form is idolatry and thereby a sin.

-When explorers began travelling to far-flung areas of the world they found art that was very similar in places that were often thousands of miles apart.
-The common thread was the influence of Islam or Muslims in this art and hence the term “Islamic Art” was coined.
+When explorers traveled to far-flung areas of the world they encountered art that, while thousands of miles apart, shared many similar characteristics.
+The common thread between these works was the influence of Islam or of Muslims – thereby warranting the term “Islamic Art.”

 Arabesque is an artistic pattern created by repeating elements of geometrical floral or vegetal designs.
-It is a form of artistic decoration consisting of elaborative rhythmic repetition of patterns of scrolling and interlacing foliage, plants or plain lines.
+It is a form of artistic decoration that consists of an elaborate, rhythmic repetition of patterns of interlacing foliage, plants or plain lines.

 Textile art encompasses rugs, carpets and silk adornments.
-Many provide practical usage in daily life such as floor coverings, prayer rugs, coverings for religious objects, cushions, wall coverings that provide architectural enrichment to the room.
+Many provide practical usage in daily life such as floor coverings, prayer rugs, coverings for religious objects, cushions and wall coverings that provide architectural enrichment to the room.

-Islamic art has very notable achievements in ceramics, both in pottery and tiles.
-These items included vases, vessels, plates, — both for functional and decorative purposes.
-Some were richly adorned with Arabesque patterns and others bore inscriptions from the Quran.
+Islamic art has very notable styles in ceramics, both in pottery and tiles.
+These items include vases, vessels, plates, — both for functional and decorative purposes.
+Some are richly adorned with Arabesque patterns and others bare inscriptions from the Quran.

-Wood carving products were mostly made for functional and architectural purposes but also provided excellent opportunity for fine decoration.
-Most of the examples of wood carving are typically relief or pierced work on flat objects for architectural use, such as screens, doors, roofs, beams and friezes.
-Some of the Arabesque carving on doors and window screens is very intricate and provide mesmerizing patterns.
-Another example of functional yet decorative wood work are the complex muqarnas that fill in the niches in roof corners giving a stalactite-like appearance to the architecture.
+Wood carvings were mostly made for functional and architectural purposes but also provided excellent opportunity for fine decoration.
+Most of the existing examples of wood carving are relief or pierced work on flat objects for architectural use; such as screens, doors, roofs, beams and friezes.
+Some of the Arabesque carving on doors and window screens is extremely intricate and mesmerizing.
+Another example of functional yet decorative wood work are the complex muqarnas that fill in the niches in roof corners giving a stalactite-like appearance to the adorned structure’s architecture.
 The finest examples of these are found in the Alhambra palace in Spain.
-These are often in wood and plastered over before painting
+These are often in wood and plastered over before painting.

 Medieval Islamic metalwork offers a complete contrast to the European art, which is dominated by modelled figures and brightly colored decoration in enamel.
 In contrast Islamic metalwork consists of practical objects, with elegant surfaces highly decorated with dense Arabesque pattern.
 The color is mostly restricted to inlays of gold, silver, copper.
 Household items, such as ewers or water pitchers, were made of one or more pieces of sheet brass soldered together and subsequently worked and inlaid.